(This post contains affiliate links. Read my full disclosure.)

 Todd: Reporting.
 Then that may be the questions you have to answer.
-It’s not just how my projects fits into that entire organisational goals and strategies, but it’s also looking at, “Hmm, it’s April,” or “It’s the end of March”.
-I wonder if they’re going to want to know something about how this is going to hit the bottom line of the organisation, because they may be thinking about something very different.
+It’s not just how my projects fits into that entire organizational goals and strategies, but it’s also looking at, “Hmm, it’s April,” or “It’s the end of March”.
+I wonder if they’re going to want to know something about how this is going to hit the bottom line of the organization, because they may be thinking about something very different.
 Maybe there was just a challenge with a vendor or a customer that made the news, or made the news at least in the sphere of that business, you better know that because that’s the type of stuff that’s all of sudden going to come back and hit you.

 Elizabeth: How do you find that out?

 Todd: How do you find that out?
 Well, part of it is just paying attention to what your company is doing.